 In February 2020, Governor Inslee declared a state of emergency in response to the spread of a deadly new virus.
 In the weeks following the declaration, precautionary measures to slow the spread of the virus were ordered.
 These measures included closing schools, canceling public events, limiting gathering sizes, and requiring people to stay home unless they were leaving for an essential function.
 On April 6, 2020, the Governor closed all public and private K-12 school buildings throughout the remainder of the 2019-20 school year and continuing through the 2020-21 school year.
-The school district, however, continues to operate, educating students using continuous learning models.
-Many of the precautionary measures put in place during the 2019-20 school year remain in effect; and are affecting the district for the 2023-2024 school year in new ways.
+Many of the precautionary measures put in place during the 2019-2020 school year remain in effect; and are still affecting the district for the 2023-24 school year in new ways.